inaimathi/langnostic/drafts/ribbit.md

 ![](/static/img/ribbit-001--fully-reusable-left-tree-right-tree-of-same-depth.jpg)

-If we've got a reusable tree on the left, and a tree of the same depth on the left, we've got the easy case.
+If we've got a reusable tree on the left, and a tree of the same depth on the right, we've got the easy case.
 It's basically just a matter of consing the two together.

 ![](/static/img/ribbit-002--fully-reusable-left-tree-right-tree-of-greater-depth.jpg)